China bans tainted stars from TV, movie screens

 The ban by the broadcast regulator, which includes radio and advertisements, is meant to “keep the industry healthy”, the official China Daily reported.

-“Celebrities who break the law should not be invited to appear in programmes, and transmission of their words should be suspended,” the newspaper said, citing a statement from the regulator.
+“Celebrities who break the law should not be invited to appear in programs, and transmission of their words should be suspended,” the newspaper said, citing a statement from the regulator.

 “Recent cases involving stars using drugs or visiting prostitutes have harmed the image of the entertainment industry and set a bad example for young people,” the newspaper added.